Getting a Mortgage Using Joint Income

 The following eligibility criteria could also indirectly impact how much you can borrow by possibly limiting the number of lenders willing to accept your application:

-• Employment types – High street lenders tend to favour employed applicants, as they consider them to be more stable, however, self-employed people generally have access to the same products, with slightly stricter criteria.
+• Employment types: High street lenders tend to favour employed applicants, as they consider them more stable.
+However, self-employed people generally have access to the same products, with slightly stricter criteria.

-• There is no requirement for joint borrowers to have the same type of income and it’s perfectly possible to get a mortgage if one person is self-employed and the other is a PAYE employee, for example.
+• There is no requirement for joint borrowers to have the same type of income, and it’s perfectly possible to get a mortgage if one person is self-employed and the other is a PAYE employee.

-• Living expenses – The outgoings of every applicant will be considered, regardless of how much they are contributing to the mortgage, which means those with a low income and high outgoings could be more of a liability than a benefit to a joint application.
+• Living expenses: The outgoings of every applicant will be considered, regardless of how much they contribute to the mortgage, which means those with a low income and high outgoings could be more of a liability than a benefit to a joint application.

-• Credit record – Every applicant’s credit record will be reviewed by a lender.
-If any of the applicants have credit issues, it could restrict the number of lenders available to you.
-In some cases a bad credit lender may be the best option, however, a qualified broker will be able to help you to determine what’s best in your scenario.
+• Credit record: Every applicant’s credit record will be reviewed by a lender.
+If any of the applicants have credit issues, the number of lenders available to you could be restricted.
+In some cases, a bad credit lender may be the best option.
+However, a qualified broker will be able to help you determine what’s best in your scenario.

 It’s also worth considering that once you’re financially connected to others, such as by a joint mortgage, any bad credit issues they have will impact your credit rating, which can impede your future borrowing potential.